evmos/evmos/docs/api/proto-docs.md

 <a name="evmos.inflation.v1.InflationDistribution"></a>

 ### InflationDistribution
-InflationDistribution defines the proportions in which inflation is allocated
+InflationDistribution defines the distribution in which inflation is allocated (staking, incentives, community and team).

 | Field | Type | Label | Description |